stcorp/muninn/README.rst

 A name preceded by an at sign ``@`` denotes the value of the parameter with that name.
 This is primarily useful when calling library functions that take an expression as an argument.
-These functions will also take a dictionary of parameters that will be used to resolved any parameters references present in the expression.
+These functions will also take a dictionary of parameters that will be used to resolved any parameter references present in the expression.

 Some examples of parameter references: